Andorra

 - Permanent residence: Yes

-After long compliant residence, other statuses or naturalisation may be discussed under separate statutory tests—passive residence alone is not a fast-track passport.
+After long compliant stay, other statuses or citizenship may be possible under separate tests.
+Passive residence alone is not a fast passport route.

 Practical difficulty